Shmew/Feliz.Plotly/Plotly/Installation.md

 # paket
 paket add Feliz.Plotly --project ./project/path
 ```
 Then you need to install the corresponding npm dependencies.
-In case of Feliz.Plotly, it is `react`, `react-dom`, `plotly.js`, and `react-plotly.js`
+In case of Feliz.Plotly, it is `react`, `react-dom`, `plotly.js`, and `react-plotly.js`.

+You probably already have react and react-dom installed if you're using any kind of template, you can skip those steps if so.

 ```bash
 npm install react
 npm install react-dom